corynko/Password-Generator/README.md

 ## What Is It?

-This nifty little website can generate a truly random string up to 128 characters long, creating passwords that can stand up to brute force attacks for hundreds of years.
+This nifty little website can generate a truly random string between 8 and 128 characters long, creating passwords that can stand up to brute force attacks for hundreds of years.

 ## Where Is It?